-September is a transition month between summer and autumn, with the summer chores winding down and not so much work to be done.
-Yippeeeeee!…. but then October marks the real start of autumn, and that means a time for tidying up.
+September is a transition month between summer and autumn, with the summer chores winding down.
+But then October marks the real start of autumn, and that means a time for some tidying up.

-Now is a great time to plan planting of container grown trees and shrubs, perennials (especially winter and spring flowering species), and spring bulbs.
-Start the actual planting from the end of September.
-The end of October is also the start of the bare root season – with roses, trees and hedging becoming available in garden centres.
+September is also a great time to plan your planting of container grown trees, shrubs, spring bulbs and winter and spring flowering perennials (start the actual planting from the end of September).
+The end of October is the start of the bare root season – with roses, trees and hedging becoming available in garden centres.

 - Keep deadheading perennials like Penstemons, and also annuals, and shrubs including roses.
 This will keep them flowering for as long as possible